google/zetasql/docs/collation-concepts.md

 <!-- mdlint off(WHITESPACE_LINE_LENGTH) -->

-# Working with collation
+# Collation
-<a id="working_with_collation"></a>

 ZetaSQL supports collation.
-You can learn more about collation in this topic.

-## About collation
-<a id="collate_about"></a>
+Collation defines rules to sort and compare strings in certain [operations][collate-operations], such as conditional expressions, joins, and groupings.

+By default, ZetaSQL sorts strings case-sensitively.
+This means that `a` and `A` are treated as different letters, and `Z` would come before `a`.

+**Example default sorting:** Apple, Zebra, apple

+By contrast, collation lets you sort and compare strings case-insensitively or according to specific language rules.

+**Example case-insensitive collation:** Apple, apple, Zebra

-Collation determines how strings are sorted and compared in [collation-supported operations][collate-operations].
-If you would like to customize collation for a collation-supported operation, you must [assign a collation specification][collate-define] to at least one string in the operation.
-Some operations can't use collation, but can [pass collation through them][collate-propagate].
+To customize collation for a
+collation-supported operation, you typically [assign a collation specification][collate-define] to at least one string in the operation inputs.
+Some operations can't use collation, but can [propagate collation through them][collate-propagate].

+Collation is useful when you need fine-tuned control over how values are sorted, joined, or grouped in tables.

 ## Operations affected by collation
 <a id="collate_operations"></a>

-When an operation is affected by collation, this means that the operation takes into consideration collation during the operation.
-These query operations are affected by collation when sorting and comparing
+The following example query operations are affected by collation when sorting and comparing strings:
-strings:

 | Operations                                                 |
 | ---------------------------------------------------------- |